coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/design_patterns/mediator.md

   constructor: ->
     MEDIATOR.wrap @ # We add event capabilities to our module
     @publish 'hello', 'I am moduleB and I just published!'
+    # The 2 lines above could also have been written:
+    # MEDIATOR.subscribe 'hello', @, (payload) -> console.log "Received event 'hello' with payload: #{payload}"

 # Instantiate our 2 modules
 new ModuleA()